 I text our hostess. *If we survive Bob, will be there soon.*

 That night is the award event.
-We leave the condo early, me pushing the squeaky, cumbersome wheelchair that randomly applies its own brakes down the sidewalk.
+We forgo a taxi because we are so far away, but leave the condo early, me pushing the squeaky, cumbersome wheelchair that randomly applies its own brakes down the sidewalk.
 Laura has called the Chicago Transit Authority, who assured her that ALL the metro train stations are handicap accessible.
-And, indeed, when we arrive at the nearest station, we find out there is a way to get a wheelchair into the station.
+And, indeed, when we arrive at the nearest station, we find there is a way to get a wheelchair into the station.
 But “handicap accessible” does not stretch to having an elevator to get up the many stairs to the subway platform.

-Reversing course, we head to next station down the line which has an elevator where we meet a nice young man with the CTA who helps us up to the platform.
+Reversing course, we head to next station down the line, which has an elevator where we meet a nice young man with the Chicago Transit Authority who helps us up to the platform.
 I ask his name.

 “Angel,” he says.